yarnmengnus/tp/docs/UserGuide.md

 **Precise Expected Outputs when the command succeeds:**
 ```
 Here are your tasks that are:
-Priority: [priority]
+Priority: 3
-[Displays the list with the specific tasks found.]
+  [The tasklist will be shown in the UI displaying tasks with Priority 3]
 ```

 #### c.
 Status